Question: Who can claim the lifetime learning credit?

-- The student for whom you pay the qualified tuition and related expenses is yourself, your spouse, or a dependent for whom you claim an exemption on your tax return.
+- The student for whom you pay the qualified tuition and related expenses is you, your spouse, or a dependent for whom you claim an exemption on your tax return.

 - The qualified tuition and related expenses are paid in the tax year for an academic period beginning in that year or in the first 3 months of the following year.

-You cannot claim the lifetime learning credit if any of the following apply:
+You cannot claim the lifetime learning credit if any of the following applies:

 - Your filing status is married filing separately.